michaelkrone/raider/README.md

 # raider
-Generate alliterations to use for your sprint names.
+Generate mostly grumpy animal alliterations to use for your sprint names.

 ## Installation